meantaraa/to-do-list/README.md

 # To-Do List Application

 A simple and elegant To-Do List application built with HTML, CSS, and JavaScript.
-This app allows you to manage tasks and subtasks, with features including task prioritization, completion status, and drag-and-drop functionality.
+This app allows you to manage tasks, with features including task prioritization, completion status, and drag-and-drop functionality.

 # Features